burundai-t/finite-row-graded-magmas-over-f3/README.md

 Python 3.10+
 A C++ compiler for the H1/H4 recomputation cores, such as clang++ or g++ Z3 Python bindings for H2 recomputation
-LuaLaTeX or latexmk for rebuilding the manuscript PDF
 ```